Black male student with white headphones around neck yawning at desk in class

 How much sleep do college students need?

 You’ve probably heard that a solid eight hours of sleep is the golden rule.
-However, the Centers for Disease Control and Prevention suggest that teenagers up to 18 years old need at least eight to 10 hours of sleep per day, and young adults (ages 18–25 years) need between seven and nine, according to the National Sleep Foundation.
+However, the National Sleep Foundation suggests that teenagers up to 18 years old need at least eight to 10 hours of sleep per night, and young adults around college age need between seven and nine.
 But that’s not the end of the story: high-quality bedtime consists of more than the number of hours spent sleeping.
 Healthy sleep patterns also matter, and sometimes their contribution to academic achievement is more remarkable.
 See for yourself:

 Sleep maintains your circadian clock